joordan/file-tree-notes/README.md

 2. Use "File Tree Notes: Switch Notes Storage Mode"
 3. Choose between global and workspace storage

-### Views

-1. **Onboarding View**:
-   - Shown when no notes exist
-   - Provides quick access to storage settings
-   - Guides new users through the setup process

-2. **Tree View**:
-   - Browse all notes in the current workspace
-   - Open notes directly from the tree

 ### Configuration

 The extension can be configured through VS Code settings: